shellrow/nscan/README.md

 [netscan-url]: https://github.com/shellrow/netscan
 # nscan
-Cross-platform network scan tool for host and service discovery.
+Network scan tool for host and service discovery.
+Written in Rust.
 Aim to be simple and fast.

 ## Basic Usage